Privacy Policy

 Welcome to the privacy policy for Utility Aid Limited.

 Utility Aid Limited respects your privacy and is committed to protecting your personal data.
-This privacy policy will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and when we receive your personal data in other ways such as from you directly or third parties.
+This privacy policy explains how we handle your personal data when you visit our website (regardless of where you visit it from) and when we receive your personal data in other ways, such as from you directly or third parties.
 This privacy policy will tell you about your privacy rights and how the law protects you.
-Please use the Glossary to understand the meaning of some of the terms used in this privacy policy.
+Please use the glossary to understand the meaning of some of the terms used in this privacy policy.

 COOKIES POLICY